The Rogue Leveling Guide for the Mists of Pandaria

 - Remove Fear, sleep, charm which is useful in PvP and of occasional use elsewhere.

 - Cannibalism is a nice “in your face” for PvP and eliminates the need to use a bag slot for food.
+Just eat what you kill, no one else can.

 - In Mists of Pandaria undead are able to drain life (Touch of the Grave) and the old Underwater Breathing ability is gone.
 Touch is a passive ability and will add a small amount to your overall damage and self-healing.